back arrow

 • Structured and goal-oriented: You know what you’re working on and why.

-• Short-term: Compared with long-term therapies, CBT often shows results faster.
+• Short-term: Compared with long-term therapies, Cognitive behavioural therapy often shows results faster.

 • Skills-focused: You learn practical strategies you can use long after therapy ends.